layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 3.6 myrtle-indolence.
 Myrtle (*Myrtus communis*) is an aromatic shrub native to the Mediterranean region and associated with Venus, the goddess of love.
 Rather than a traditional invocation of the muse, *The Sugar-Cane* begins with a muse who has been wandering and in love.
 Indeed, Grainger married Daniel Matthew Burt, whom he met during his transatlantic voyage to St. Kitts and who was the daughter of one of the most prominent planter families of the island, in 1759.
 Their daughter Louisa was born before he began composing the poem.

 [people] 3.8 Ascrean Poet.
 Hesiod (c.
-700 BCE), who was from the Greek village of Ascra in the Valley of the Muses on Mt.
+700 BCE), who was from the Greek village of Ascra in the Valley of the Muses on the eastern slope of Mt.
 Helicon (the sacred Mount).
 Contemporary of Homer and known for the *Theogony* and *Works and Days*, which is considered to have influenced Virgil's *Georgics*.

 3.9 swain.
 A country or farm laborer, a shepherd.
 A key figure in georgic poetry.